EdithM5/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-move that file will move the file betty to directory at 6 8- first delete deletes the file moved in 7
 9 this file will delete the directory from 6
-10 this file will take you back to the previous directory
+10 this file will take you back to the previous directory 11 lists contents in order of the declared directories 12 will print the file type